Edge Inference with Fully Differentiable Quantized Mixed Precision Neural Networks: Background

 Most models employ straight-through-estimators (STEs) in QAT for quantized neural networks essentially ignoring discretization in the backward pass.
 Alternatively some recently proposed techniques avoid this discrepancy by employing a smooth function, e.g., stacked $\tanh$, prior to the non-differentiable quantizer to emulate quantization effects facilitating gradient flow across layers (DSQ~\cite{gong2019differentiable} in Figure~\ref{fig:overview}).
 They demonstrate a 2-bit ResNet18 delivering 65.17\% accuracy on ImageNet.
 Since the authors cascade this soft quantizer with a hard quantizer, they still employ an STE to propagate gradients in the backwards pass.

-\citet{kim2020position} (PBGS in Figure~\ref{fig:overview}) propose gradient scaling as a regularizer to learn `easy to quantize' networks.
-They recommend training models with gradients scaled to induce values that eventually fall on the quantization grids.
+Kim et al.~\cite{kim2020position} (PBGS in Fig.~\ref{fig:overview}) propose gradient scaling as a regularizer to learn `easy to quantize' networks, training models with gradients scaled to induce values on the quantization grids.
 The authors demonstrate results for a 4-b quantized ResNet18 trained to 63.45\% evaluation accuracy on ImageNet.
-In the same vein, \citet{nguyen2020quantization} achieve the same effect through regularization rather than direct modification of the gradients.
-They use the absolute cosine function for a 6-bit automatic speech recognition recurrent neural network with only a 2.68\% accuracy degradation compared to the baseline model. \citet{lee2021network} (EWGS in Figure~\ref{fig:overview}) combine quantization in the forward pass and gradient scaling in the backward pass to account for discretization errors between inputs and outputs of the quantizer.
+Nguyen et al.~\cite{nguyen2020quantization} achieve the same effect through regularization, using the absolute cosine function for a 6-bit automatic speech recognition recurrent neural network with only a 2.68\% accuracy degradation compared to the baseline model.
+Lee et al.~\cite{lee2021network} (EWGS in Figure~\ref{fig:overview}) combine quantization in the forward pass and gradient scaling in the backward pass to account for discretization errors between inputs and outputs of the quantizer.
 They incorporate the sign and magnitude of the discretization error as well as second-order information to determine the gradient scaling factor.
-This method achieves 67\% evaluation accuracy on ImageNet with ResNet18 quantized to 2 bits (a model with a total memory footprint of 4.36 MB including wgts. and sum of acts.).
+This method achieves 67\% evaluation accuracy on ImageNet with ResNet18 quantized to 2 bits.